kotcity/kotcity/README.md

 KotCity is a city simulator inspired by the statistical city simulators of old.
 This game aims to achieve a mark somewhere between SimCity(1989) and SC2000.
 Hopefully this mark will be hit and we can set our sights higher.

+## How do I run it?

+Be on the lookout for super easy to install package soon... until then...
+* install JDK 1.8+
+* Clone the project
+* ./gradlew run

+## How can I work on the project?

+Easy...
+* grab the free version of Intellij from here... https://www.jetbrains.com/idea/
+* Import this as Gradle project...
+* done!

+The UI is done with FXML created with Gluon's SceneBuilder http://gluonhq.com/products/scene-builder/

 ## Long Term Goal

 To make a game that "takes over" from SimCity 4.
 We have a loooooong way to go.